pankajyadav2741/album/README.md

 ENDPOINTS:
 ==========

-#Show all albums
+#Show all albums:
 GET /

-#Create a new album
+#Create a new album:
 POST /{album}

-#Delete an existing album
+#Delete an existing album:
 DELETE /{album}

-#Show all images in an album
+#Show all images in an album:
 GET /{album}

-#Show a particular image inside an album
+#Show a particular image inside an album:
 GET /{album}/{image}

-#Create an image in an album
+#Create an image in an album:
 POST /{album}/{image}

-#Delete an image in an album
+#Delete an image in an album:
 DELETE /{album}/{image}